Toy Industry Association (TIA) Statement on Toy Safety, Age Grading and Small Parts

 - Avoid toys with small parts for children under age three (3) and those who mouth objects.

 - Inspect toys at the store, looking for sturdy parts and tightly secured joints.
-Make sure that battery-locking mechanisms are in place and that batteries are firmly enclosed.
+Make sure that battery-locking mechanisms are in place and that batteries are securely enclosed.

 - For children under 18 months of age, avoid toys with strings, straps or cords longer than twelve (12) inches.